Stremps/audioDescription-for-blind-people/audiodescription/README.md

 ## Notes
 - Ensure you have all the necessary dependencies installed to run the Python application.
-- Make sure that you have allowed Meta Quest 3 USB debugging with your compute
+- Make sure that you have allowed Meta Quest 3 USB debugging with your computer